gruntwork-io/terratest/examples/azure/terraform-azure-appserviceplan-example/README.md

-# Terraform Azure AKS Example
+# Terraform Azure App Service Plan Example

 This folder contains a Terraform module that deploys a basic App Service Plan in [Azure](https://azure.microsoft.com/) to demonstrate how you can use Terratest to write automated tests for your Azure Terraform code.